-We are upgrading sections of two sewer systems in Seddon and Footscray as part of Melbourne Water's four-year, $100-million program to upgrade ageing sewer pipes and manholes across Melbourne.
+We are relining sections of two sewer systems in Seddon and Footscray as part of a four-year, $100-million program to upgrade ageing sewer pipes and manholes across Melbourne.

 Why this is important

 These two sewers transfer wastewater from Melbourne’s inner western suburbs to the North Yarra Main sewer, and onto the Western Treatment Plant where it is eventually treated.
 Routine maintenance inspections found that upgrades are needed to keep these vital assets functioning and providing a safe and reliable service to the community for at least another 50 years.

 The sewer systems include the:

 - Youell Street branch sewer (YOU), constructed in 1897 as a single ring of bricks and stoneware ceramic pipes.